nardove/dot-to-dot/README.md

 **Stack**

 -   Reactjs
--   MaterialUL for UI components
+-   MaterialUI for UI components
 -   Paperjs to control dots rendering
 -   GSAP for animations
 -   Sass for styling